smart-social-contracts/kybra-simple-db/README.md

-test canister update persistance of db data and instantiation test update database with new/less attributes and new/less entities (migrations) why _id needs to be a str?
+test canister update persistance of db data and instantiation test update database with new/less attributes and new/less entities (migrations) why _id needs to be a str? change the logger to an actual Python standard logging... make it possible to select mixings more granually (timestamps / user)

 review audit and test examples